KeidenSukotto/Dow-Jones-30-Index-Dashboard/README.md

 - **Stocks (%)**: The percentage of stocks in an uptrend and downtrend, displayed in green and red, respectively.
 - **Change**: The total change in closing prices for uptrending and downtrending stocks.
 - **Change (%)**: The total percentage change in closing prices for uptrending and downtrending stocks.

+**Disclaimer:** This script is provided for educational purposes and does not constitute financial advice.
+Use it responsibly and at your own risk when trading or investing.